 Do you need a bat costume before Halloween but can’t sew?
 Perhaps you need to dress up as a bat for another occasion?
-These glorious membranous bat wings are cheap, look great and no-sew, so they are perfect for your costume-themed dress up party.
+This glorious membranous umbrella bat costume is cheap, looks great and no-sew and they’re perfect for your costume-themed dress up party.

 What you will need: